LanceMcCarthy/GoldenClouds/index.md

 1. You can leave all the soiled laundry on the bed you used.
 2. Close all the doors/windows you've opened and turn off any lights or fans that you turned on.
+3. Turn of any Air Conditioners
-3. Close the electronic gate after you've driven out
+4. Close the electronic gate after you've driven out
-4. Put the keys back in the lockbox, then spin scramble the code.
+5. Put the keys back in the lockbox, scramble the code and close to lock it.

 This is our home, not just an investment property for Airbnb, so we thank you for being considerate!